ricardofelgueiras/opsgenie-create-alert-action/README.md

 # OpsGenie alert creation

-This action create an alert in OpsGenie (via API) for a specified issue.
+This action creates an alert in OpsGenie (via API) for a specified issue.
 Note: the issue must have a label containing the priority (P1, P2, P3, P4 or P5)

 ## Inputs